-Applications are invited to fill the upcoming vacancy (arising in October 2024) for one non-executive Director position on the ABC Board.
+Applications are invited to fill the vacancy for one non-executive Director position on the ABC Board.
 The Department of Infrastructure, Transport, Regional Development, Communications and the Arts (the department) has engaged the board search firm Challis & Company Pty Ltd to assist the Panel with the selection process.